rajeevram/pokemon-safari-zone/README.md

 * [X] There are a variety of NPCs that give hints about gameplay and win conditions

 ## Walkthrough
-The following is a brief video walkthrough of some of the main functionalities: (to do upload video)
+The following is a brief video walkthrough of some of the main functionalities and architectures: https://youtu.be/ECiD_t9_bF4

 ## Structure & Design
 Please refer to the following documents in the doc folder: AnalysisDesignArtifacts.docx, GameDesignLogicOverview.docx, UMLClassDiagram.png, UML SequenceDiagram.png